translate/pootle/docs/server/commands.rst

 Running the Django admin :djadmin:`django:collectstatic` command finds and extracts static content such as images, CSS and JavaScript files used by the Pootle server, so that they can be served separately from a static webserver.
-Typically, this is run with the :option:`--clear` :option:`--noinput` options, to flush any existing static data and use default answers for the content finders.
+Typically, this is run with the ``--clear`` ``--noinput`` options, to flush any existing static data and use default answers for the content finders.

 .. _commands#assets: